No matter where you’re staying in Canberra, or what’s on your to-do list, these restaurants can fit effortlessly into your plans.

 In the heart of the city, Canberra Centre’s North Quarter dishes up some hot city eats.

-Try Cream for contemporary dining, Canberra institution Sammy’s Kitchen, popular Mexican chain Guzman y Gomez and Jamie’s Italian Canberra.
+Try Raku for modern Japanese dining, Cream for casual modern Australian fare, Sammy’s Kitchen for Chinese, popular Mexican restaurant Guzman y Gomez or Jamie’s Kitchen.
+CBD Dumpling House, around the corner on Bunda Street is a haven for all dumpling devotees!
 Nearby on Bunda Street, step into funky AKIBA for the buzz as much as the food.

 On the fringe of Canberra’s CBD, Braddon is the hip neighbourhood for cafes, restaurants, shopping and bars.

 For classic Italian cuisine and buzzing atmosphere, try Italian and Sons, or eightysix for an ultra-cool, award-winning dining experience.
 The Elk & Pea is a treat for a Central American-inspired menu or spoil yourself with a classic French experience at Les Bistronomes.

 You’ll also find hipster coffee spots, cold pressed juice bars and an eclectic mix of homeware stores, vintage op shops, pop-up art, fashion and design shops.

 Drop into Canberra's BentSpoke Brewing Co. and taste their ales and ciders, all made on the premises.
 Hopscotch offers rare beers on tap and an Argentine open grill fuelled with Australian woods to impart a distinctive flavour, or step next door to Tipsy Bull, where good times and great food come hand in hand.